Event Planning Career and Education Overview

 Since the industry is often based on contract work, word of mouth is an important factor in becoming successful in this field.
 That's why it is vital to make sure each event you plan is seamless and that your clients are satisfied.
 This is especially true in the wedding planning and consulting profession where reputation can make or break your business.

-** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, website last accessed on March 2, 2016.
+** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on July 22, 2019.